Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In fact, they even offer this cool visual of a flower blooming as a specific phrase starts to stick in your mind.

-I know I touched on this above, but I really like that you can customize the length of sessions.
+I know I touched on this above, but it’s also worth noting that you can customize the length of sessions.
 I’ve tested quite a few language programs at this point, and Memrise is the first that I’ve seen that gives you this option.

 This is great because it means Memrise will likely work for pretty much everyone out there.